 |How are the school’s resources allocated and matched to children’s special educational needs?
 How will school staff support a pupil?

 Who will oversee and plan the education programme?
 Who will be working with my child and how often?

 What will be their role?
 Who will explain this to me?

 How are school governors involved and what are their responsibilities?

 Philips High School has a child centred inclusive approach to education.
 The school is committed to ensuring all pupils receive a high quality education and our aim is for pupils to realise their academic potential regardless of any challenges they may face.
-Pupils with SEN are educated in the classroom as part of this inclusive strategy, but will receive intervention and support on a personalised and individual level.
+Pupils with SEN are educated in the classroom as part of this inclusive strategy, but may also receive intervention and support on a personalised, individual level.
+Some pupils may be identified and allocated to smaller teaching groups as part of our Thrive pathway.
 The school tries to ensure that no child is excluded from educational visits because of their SEN or disability.
 The school has a pastoral system in place to provide support to all pupils.
 The school takes the steps outlined below in order to prevent disabled pupils from being treated less favourably than other pupils.
 Also see the disability access plan and scheme.